 Dating back to the 14th-16th century, the act of building these holy buildings on the top of 1200-foot-tall rocks would have been no small feat for the monks residing in nearby caves at that time.

-All of the monasteries have varying opening hours and require a small entrance fee but are certainly worth a tour.
-Imagine the level of difficulty to complete even small tasks during their construction as water and food had to be hauled to the top and they lacked modern luxuries such as cars or even roads.
-Sunset from the rock outcroppings along the road offer some of the most amazing views in all of Greece!
+All monasteries have varying opening hours and require a small entrance fee but are certainly worth a tour.
+Sunset from the rock outcroppings along the road offers some of the most amazing views in all of Greece.

-To the west of Spetses is Bekiri Cave which is well worth stopping at.
+West of Spetses is Bekiri Cave which is well worth stopping at.
 It’s a short walk down and over some rocks from the road before you see the opening of the cave.
-You can either swim in, or climb in following the narrow path and then swim out into the sea.
+You can swim in or climb in following the narrow path and then swim out into the sea.
 Just watch out for the rocks as, depending on the tide, they can be dangerous.

-After a swim and exploring the caves head north to Vrelos Beach and take in the sunset.
+After a swim and exploring the caves, head north to Vrelos Beach and take in the sunset.
 The beach is small but has a beach bar with surprisingly good cocktails and loungers.
 It’s such a good spot to while away a few hours.
-When I visited in June the beach was completely empty too!

 Ios is a true paradise for those seeking both fun and relaxation.
-This so-called “party island” has an amazing nightlife but also many secluded beaches to hide from the crowd.
+This so-called “party island” has amazing nightlife and many secluded beaches to hide from the crowd.

 Mylopotas Beach is a favorite pick for all party animals, with great beach clubs located nearby.
 Here you will also find Far Out Beach Club.
-It’s a really crazy place and if you are into partying all day & night, you can even stay in the resort nearby.
-It offers both budget bungalows and luxury villas, as well as high-end SPA hotel. 🙂
+It’s a really crazy place, and if you are into partying all day & night, you can even stay in the resort nearby.

-If you are looking for typical Cycladic white & blue houses, but you have enough of crowds in Mykonos or Santorini, you’ve come to the right place.
+If you are looking for typical Cycladic white & blue houses, but you have enough crowds in Mykonos or Santorini, you’ve come to the right place.
 Chora is the main, extremely picturesque town in Ios with a maze of narrow streets.
 At sunset, go up the hill in Chora to admire a splendid view of the Aegean Sea soaking up in the sun.

-Make sure your ferry stops in Paros for a few days before you head onto Santorini.
-It’s about three hours from the famous island, but offers a much more laid-back atmosphere and an authentic Greek way of life.
+Make sure you visit Paros for a few days.
+It’s about three hours from Santorini but offers a much more laid-back atmosphere and an authentic Greek way of life.